 - They use whatever translation their Sunday school class or small group uses.
 Like people who trust their pastor, they also trust their close relationships with other believers.
 Many churches show Bible verses on a big screen when the pastor is preaching, so it’s not necessary to use the same translation he does.
 If this is the case, some people will use a translation that others in their Bible study read.

 - They use a translation that emphasizes accuracy.
 Because of how words, thoughts, and sentences get translated from one language into another, the more accurate a translation is, the less “readable” it becomes.
 “Readability” is a term that refers to how easy a translation is to read or understand.
 The most accurate Bible translations have a high reading level, like the 11th or 12th grade (see chart below).

 - They use a translation that emphasizes readability.
-The more accurate a translation is, the less readable it is and vice versa.
-To refer to a translation as less accurate doesn’t mean it’s not trustworthy.
+The more accurate a translation is, the less readable, and vice versa.
+Referring to a translation as less accurate doesn’t mean it’s untrustworthy.
 “Readability” is a reference to its reading level.
-For example, the NASB and the KJV are highly accurate in relation to the original languages of Scripture and measure at an 11th or 12th-grade reading level.
+For example, the NASB and the KJV are highly accurate concerning the original languages of Scripture and measure at an 11th or 12th-grade reading level.
 The NIV and NLT are highly readable and register a 6th to 8th-grade reading level (see chart below).

 Accuracy and readability are terms used to describe the reading level of trustworthy Bible translations.
 People who don’t read well or aren’t used to reading the Bible may opt for a highly readable translation.